Kleo-Network/frontend/README.md

 This is a repository for home page for [Kleo Network](https://www.kleo.network/)

 ## Tasks
-- [ ] Remove unecessary components and files in the repository.
+- [ ] Remove unnecessary components and files in the repository.
 - [ ] Improve Call to Action on homepage - Add video!
 - [ ] Add a section - "Some things can be public"
 - [ ] Add a section - "Other things need to be private"